miurahr/gradle-omegat-plugin/README.md

 Run
 ```
-$ ./gradlew uploadArchives
+$ ./gradlew publishToMavenLocal
 ```
-then gradle installes artifact into your local maven repository.
+then gradle installs an artifact into your local maven repository.
-This effects your development environment to support new test version is accesible from your test project.
+This effects your development environment to support new test version is accessible from your test project.

 ### Upload artifact